How to Get Your New Small Business to Make Money

 Laid off?
 This may be the perfect chance to reinvent yourself and start a small business.
 But if you're going to go from being an employee to being an entrepreneur, there are two main problems to starting a small business: getting your small business to make money and paying your bills and living expenses in the meantime.

-Here's a discussion of these two main problems to starting a small business and how you can overcome them.
+Here's a discussion of these two main problems in starting a small business and how you can overcome them.

 Getting Your Small Business to Make Money

 Far too many times people who sink their time and money into small businesses that are losers.
 Why do they do it?
 Because they wanted to do a particular thing and forgot the basic law of business profitably; there has to be market demand.
 It doesn't matter if you're a supremely talented butcher if you set up your meat shop in a strictly vegetarian town!

 The first question you need to ask yourself, whether you're considering buying an existing business or starting a small business from scratch is, "How is this business going to make money?"
 The second question is, "How much money will it make?"
 You need to know these answers if this is how you expect to make your living.

 Possible Solutions to Getting Your Small Business to Make Money